SforAiDl/KD_Lib/README.rst

 ==============
 Stable release
 ==============
-KD_Lib is compatible with Python 3.6 or later and also depends on pytorch.
+KD_Lib is compatible with Python 3.6 or later and also depends on PyTorch.
 The easiest way to install KD_Lib is with pip, Python's preferred package installer.

 .. code-block:: console